pkErbynn/angular-unit-testing/README.md

 # TestingDemo

-This demo covers only unit testing with
+This demo covers writing unit test for components in isolation (without template interration).
+It covers only unit testing with

 - arrays
 - setup and tierdown